Mia Donalson

 Hold Your Tongue, 2022, 4”x2”x3”, sterling silver, human mouth.

 Cast using a lost wax technique, these flowers are made from wild violets coated in wax.
 Connected to a cast representation of a tuber, the wearer is forced to bite down and clench their jaw to keep the violets in place.
 The violets may appear to the viewer as beautiful adornment, without making apparent the struggle of the wearer to uphold that image.
 This piece speaks to the tiring, invisible work of concealing personal suffering in efforts to fit in or be favorably perceived.
+It also references the tendency weeds have to be disregarded or violently removed unless they show something of value.
+Weeds live in a limbo of being both unwanted and hard to get rid of but able to provide value in beauty and as a metaphor for resilience.

 Home?, February 2022, 1” x 1” x 1.5”, brass, pyrite stone, silver sheath.